submariner-io/enhancements/submariner/multiple-cable-drivers.md

   priority: 3
 ```

-- We only want certain clusters to access a database server in another cluster and no other clusters to connect to one another.
-We
+- We only want certain clusters to access a database service in another cluster and no client clusters to connect
-label the server and client `Clusters` appropriately and define a single policy with corresponding label selectors.
-Since there's
+  to one another.
+We label the `server` and `client` `Clusters` appropriately and define the following policies:
-no other policy to match client cluster pairs, they will not be connected.

 ```yaml
 apiVersion: v1